ox-vgg/via/README.md

   note = "Version: X.Y.Z, Accessed: INSERT_DATE_HERE"
 }
 ```

-## Developer Resources
-**Please send all pull requests for a specific version (e.g. via-2.x.y) to their respective branch (e.g. branch via-2.x.y).
-Please **do not** send pull requests to the master branch.
-All contributions made to VIA code repository will be licensed under the [BSD-2 clause license](https://gitlab.com/vgg/via/blob/master/LICENSE).**

 ## Contact
 Contact [Abhishek Dutta](adutta_remove_me_@robots.ox.ac.uk) for any queries or feedback related to this application.